Kindly Myers Leaves Little To The Imagination In A Very Revealing Swimsuit

 Playboy model Kindly Myers, famous for her sexy body that she frequently likes to show off, recently took to her Instagram page and posted a new racy pic to send temperatures through the roof.

 In the snap, the 33-year-old model could be seen lying down on her belly, wearing a very revealing magenta swimsuit.
-The risque ensemble allowed the stunner to generously expose her booty as well as an ample amount of sideboob — a move that left her fans’ jaws dropped.
+The risque ensemble allowed the stunner to generously expose her booty, as well as an ample amount of sideboob, a move that left her fans’ jaws dropped.

-Kindly let her blond tresses down and wore a full face of makeup, comprising some subtle shades.
+Kindly let her blond tresses down and wore a full face of makeup, comprised of some subtle shades.
 She posed while lying on a sandy beach and flashed her signature smile to melt many hearts.

 According to the caption, the snap was captured by Los Angeles-based glamour photography service, Wicked LA Photography.

-Within a few hours of posting, the picture has amassed more than 10,000 likes and over 200 comments where fans drooled over the model’s hot figure and extolled her beauty by using numerous complimentary words and phrases.
+Within a few hours of posting, the picture has amassed more than 10,000 likes and over 200 comments, where fans drooled over the model’s hot figure and extolled her beauty by using numerous complimentary words and phrases.

-Some of her fellow models also liked the picture to show appreciation, including Bruna Rangel Lima, Maisa Kehl and Lynne Marie, to name a few.
+Some of her fellow models also liked the picture to show appreciation, including Bruna Rangel Lima, Maisa Kehl, and Lynne Marie, to name a few.

 “You are so damn sexy,” one of her fans commented on the snap.